sandalle/nst-world-of-color/README.md

 NST World of Color (Minecraft 1.12.x)
 ============================

-This branch, 'exploration', is for Minecraft 1.12.x.
+This branch, 'World of Color', is for Minecraft 1.12.x.

 # Packs using this config